realityendshere/ella-treadmill/README.md

 ## Requirements

+* Ember.js v3.4 or above
+* Ember CLI v2.13 or above
+* Node.js v8 or above

-Ember Try tells me that Emberella Treadmill will work with Ember 2.12 LTS or newer.
-It also passes all tests in the latest versions of Chrome, Firefox, and Safari (macOS and iOS).
+Passes all tests in the latest versions of Chrome, Firefox, and Safari (macOS and iOS).

 It uses "flexbox" and CSS transforms.
-So, any browser that doesn't support those features will likely not work correctly.
+Any browser that doesn't support those features will likely not work correctly.

 ## Installation